iemafzalhassan/online_shop/Solution.md

 #### After make changes in the cloned repo I used the command <mark>git add Dockerfile & git commit -m "message"

 ### Push to Fork
-#### Then I pushed my changes in the repo in my local by the following command <mark>git push origin Phase1-Hackathon
+#### Then I pushed my changes in the remote repo from my local by the following command <mark>git push origin Phase1-Hackathon

 ### In the final step I raised the <mark>Pull Request</mark> to merge with the parent repo.